Foundation-Devices/servus/examples/demo/README.md

-rustkit-demo
+servus-demo
 ============

-Simple example showing how to utilize `rustkit`.
+Simple example showing how to utilize `servus`.

 # Setup